 How to break the cycle of performance anxiety

 Performance anxiety can feel like a vicious cycle as the anxiety regarding the task can hinder performance which in turn adds to the anxiety and the negative thoughts about one’s ability to perform.
 Prevention can involve preparing before the situation or task by practicing or training as well as making sure one gets adequate sleep and food, and reducing stimulating substances such as caffeine.
 Positive visualization such as shifting your focus to what a successful performance would be like can also help reduce nervousness before the task.

+Treatment of performance anxiety can involve both talking therapy and medication depending on the severity of symptoms.
 Talking therapy or psychotherapy for performance anxiety can be successful in enabling the individual with ways in which to overcome their difficulties and improve their wellbeing.
 Cognitive Behavioural Therapy (CBT) is the most effective approach to therapy for treatment of anxiety disorders.
 CBT is a solution focused approach that initially identifies what is contributing to the performance anxiety and subsequently introduces ways in which to change, whether it involves changing negative thinking patterns or detrimental behaviours.

+Medication for performance anxiety can involve selective serotonin reuptake inhibitors (SSRIs) or serotonin and norepinephrine reuptake inhibitors (SNRI).
 Performance anxiety can be difficult to cope with, but it is important to remember that there are ways to improve and to significantly reduce symptoms.
 If you or someone you care for is experiencing symptoms in line with performance anxiety please contact your GP regarding treatment options or book an appointment with one of our psychologists at Mindler.